ManuelGil/vscode-json-flow/README.md

 ## Frequently Asked Questions (FAQ)

+**Q: How do I change the language of the extension?**
+A: JSON Flow follows your VS Code display language.
+If your language is supported, the UI will update automatically.
+See the Internationalization section below.

+**Q: Where can I report bugs or request features?**
+A: Please use the [GitHub Issues page](https://github.com/ManuelGil/vscode-json-flow/issues).

+**Q: Is there support for custom node types or plugins?**
+A: Plugin support is planned for future releases.
+See the Roadmap for details.

+**Q: How can I contribute translations?**
+A: See the Internationalization section for instructions on adding new languages.

 **Q: Does JSON Flow support custom JSON schemas?**
 A: Yes, you can add JSON schemas in the `schemas/` directory or reference external schemas for validation and autocompletion.